samwhitc/E07a-Save-and-Load/README.md

 # E07a-Save-and-Load

+Implemented saving to a config file, the simplest form of saving state in Godot.

 This is an opportunity for you to practice the simplest form of saving state in Godot, saving to a config file.

 As always, Fork and Clone this repository.